nerdschoolbergen/introduction-to-javascript/README.md

 ![JavaScript](https://www.unixstickers.com/image/cache/data/stickers/js/js.sh-180x180.png)

 # Introduction to JavaScript
 JavaScript is the most used language today, and there is no escaping it.
-Learn the basics in this lesson.
+In this lession, you will learn the basics of the language.
+The lesson will also include a brief introduction to how the web works.

 ## [Open presentation slides](https://docs.google.com/presentation/d/1pw1vndugBl9NElaYg2_t0itNoGZwmiBW8cxwZkkjLP4/edit?usp=sharing)